apigeek3000/apigee-networking-101/README.md

 ## Network Debugging

-Note: It can take 24 hours for the certificate to move to Status of ACTIVE.
+It can take 24 hours for the certificate to move to Status of ACTIVE.
 From testing, it is usually much faster, less than 1 hour.
 If you see Statuses such as FAILED_NOT_VISIBLE or PROVISIONING, the certificate needs more time to validate.
 See [Domain status](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#domain-status) for more information.

 Go to Network Services > Load Balancing and select your apigee load balancer(s).
 In the Frontend section, click the link under the heading "Certificate".
 Verify that the cert in the load balancer is Status of ACTIVE.
 See images in Step 4 of [Validated TLS Cert Made Simpler: Testing Google Cloud External Load Balancers Without Owning a Domain](https://medium.com/google-cloud/validated-tls-cert-made-simpler-testing-google-cloud-external-load-balancers-without-owning-a-d5a972bac3b2) for how an ACTIVE cert should look.
-Once it is active, find the domain which is based on a public IP address created in the script.
+Once it is ACTIVE, find the domain which is based on a public IP address created in the script and enter it in a web browser.
 It will be in the form of #-#-#-#.nip.io.

+Note that there can be a delay (~5 mins) between a cert going ACTIVE and when you get a successful reply.
+A successful reply will start with "hello from", eg "hello from demo-backend-us-central1-d2nx".

 ## Conclusion & Cleanup